-I have personally had to say goodbye to many beloved animals in my life, and while being an Animal Communicator does not lessen my grief, it does enable me to prepare for and support others in the situation.
+I have personally had to say goodbye to many beloved animals in my life, and while being an Animal Communicator and Energy Alignment Method EAM Master Mentor does not lessen my experience, it does enable me to heal from my own grief journeys and also prepare for and support others in the situation.

-From my own experience I have identified eight key stages we go through, such as denial, followed by acceptance, and the difficult discussions that need to be made about what to do while the our beloved is crossing, and what to do once they have.
+From my own experience I have identified 7 tips for coping with crossing the rainbow bridge, there are different stages we go through, such as denial, followed by acceptance, the difficult discussions that need to be made about what to do while our beloved is crossing, and what to do once they have to life afterwards

-Each action we took at each stage really helped us through a very difficult time, and I hope, should you need, that they will help you through the loss of a much loved animal in your life too.
+These tips really helped us through many difficult times, and I hope, when you need, that they will help you through the loss of a much-loved animal in your life too.

 Seven Tips For Coping With Animal Bereavement

 - Recognise how you feel and what you are dealing with.
 Be it anger, loss, denial, hope, heartbreak, anxiety, crying, not sleeping or eating; take note of how you feel or how you are behaving.

 - Honor your feelings and your animal.
 You feel like this because you love your animal with all of your heart, they meant as much to you as any other living being you share your home with, perhaps even more!